dankox/godot-tps-control/README.md

-# Dslike
+# TPS controller

-My try on implementing basic 3D game.
+My try on implementing basic third person controller.

 ## Setup
 Run `setup.sh` to build the native library and create symbolic link in `godot/` directory which is used by Godot.